Ombi-app/Ombi.Docs/docs/settings/notifications/template-variables.md

+# Notification Templating

-In all of the notification templates you are able to pass in data the Ombi will populate when sending out the notification message.
+In every notification type, you are able to pass in variables that Ombi will populate with data when sending out the actual message.

 Below are all the supported variables.